j-g-b/j-g-b.github.io/index.md

 {% include image.html url="assets/img/headshot.jpeg" caption="" max_width="100px" align="right" %}

-I am a postdoctoral trainee in the Department of Biostatistics at the University of North Carolina, Chapel Hill.
+I am a postdoctoral trainee in the [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/) at the University of North Carolina, Chapel Hill.
 My work is supervised by [Didong Li] and [Haibo Zhou].

-In May 2023, I received by PhD in Statistics from the Department of Statistical Science at Duke University where I was advised by [Peter Hoff].
-Prior to that, I was an Associate Computational Biologist working at the Broad Institute of MIT and Harvard.
+In May 2023, I received by PhD in Statistics from the [Department of Statistical Science](https://stat.duke.edu) at Duke University where I was advised by [Peter Hoff].
+Prior to that, I was an Associate Computational Biologist with the [Cancer Data Science](http://cancerdatascience.org) team at the Broad Institute of MIT and Harvard.

 ## Contact